- Interest Rate

 - Manage your car loan online.
 You can find out how much of your loan is left, make an extra payment, increase your payment amount or change your payment schedule online.

-What to watch out for with a Scotiabank auto loan
+What to watch out for

 - Variable rate is not available in Quebec.
 If you’re in Quebec, your only option is a fixed-rate Scotiabank car loan.